Bill Rebane

 Bill Rebane (born February 8, 1937) is an American film director, producer, and screenwriter.
-He is best known for low budget horror movies such as Monster a Go-Go and The Giant Spider Invasion.
-Rebane also ran for the governor of Wisconsin in 1979 and 2002 as the American Reform Party candidate.
+He is best known for low budget movies such as Monster a Go-Go and The Giant Spider Invasion.
+Rebane also ran for Governor of Wisconsin in 1979 and 2002 as the American Reform Party candidate.

 Biography

 Rebane came to the United States from Latvia in 1952 at age 15.
 His mother was Latvian and his father, Arnold Rebane, was Estonian.

 He attended school in post-war Germany as a child, becoming conversant in four languages: Estonian, Latvian, German and Russian.
 By watching American cinema, he was able to master English.
 He attended the Art Institute of Chicago/Goodman Theatre, majoring in drama.